 Even with the hot, dry weather, and numerous warnings to not start fires in vulnerable areas, fires break out.
 Sometimes it's an act of nature, such as a lightning strike causing forest fires - but other times it's arson or carelessness.
 These incidents are harshly prosecuted, with the arsonist behind one of the most deadly fires in California history receiving the death penalty.Here are the worst fires in California history, ranked first by number of lives lost, then by acres.

 Date: November 2018

-Starting on November 7, 2018 the Camp Fire in northern California (approx. 180 miles north of San Francisco) consumed 151,000 acres by November 19.
-The town of Paradise was completely devastated, forcing 27,000 people out of their homes with only short notice and destroying over 11,000 structures.
-As search efforts continued, the Camp fire reached a death toll of 77 (with 900+ unaccounted for as of Nov.
-19), making it the deadliest single fire in California's history.
+Starting on November 7, 2018 the Camp Fire in northern California (approx. 180 miles north of San Francisco) consumed 151,000 acres by November 26 after 17 days of battling to contain it.
+The town of Paradise was completely devastated, forcing 27,000 people out of their homes with only short notice and destroying over 14,000 structures.
+As search efforts continued, the Camp fire reached a death toll of 88 (with over 200 unaccounted for as of Nov.
+28), making it the deadliest single fire in California's history.
 All the while, however, two other fires raged in southern California.

 The Hill fire in the Santa Rosa Valley consumed over 4,000 acres, in addition to the Woolsey fire in Los Angeles and Ventura counties—which consumed over 95,000 acres and over 400 structures (including numerous celebrity homes in Malibu).
 Between the Hill and Woolsey fires, over 250,000 people were forced to evacuate their homes.
 Three deaths were also reported in the Woolsey fire.
 Making matters worse, the Santa Ana winds caused the Woolsey fire to spread the length of a football field in just seconds.
 Strong winds were also a major factor in the Camp fire.